Team-BHP > Team-BHP Reviews > Long-Term Ownership Reviews

 Also, would highly recommend getting extended warranty as your clutch pack and mechatronics would be covered, even if not completely, but would save you a packet eventually.

-dhruvritzed is online now (1) Thanks
+dhruvritzed is offline (1) Thanks

 Old 8th January 2025, 14:41 #66